Progress toward Democratic Republic of Congo’s Elections

-Progress toward DRC’s Elections: Press Statement Heather Nauert Department Spokesperson Washington, DC August 9, 2018 In the Democratic Republic of Congo, the ruling coalition’s announcement of a consensus candidate other than President Kabila represents a significant step forward for Congolese democracy.
-We are encouraged by this sign that he intends to uphold his commitments to […]
+In the Democratic Republic of Congo, the ruling coalition’s announcement of a consensus candidate other than President Kabila represents a significant step forward for Congolese democracy.
+We are encouraged by this sign that he intends to uphold his commitments to the Congolese constitution and the terms of the December 2016 St. Sylvestre agreement by not […]

+In the Democratic Republic of Congo, the ruling coalition’s announcement of a consensus candidate other than President Kabila repr...

+In the Democratic Republic of Congo, the ruling coalition’s announcement of a consensus candidate other than President Kabila repr...

 Source : http://feedproxy.google.com/~r/Appa-sourceTheAfric...